apache/spark/docs/running-on-yarn.md

 # Important Notes

-- When your application instantiates a Spark context it must use a special "standalone" master url.
+- When your application instantiates a Spark context it must use a special "yarn-standalone" master url.
 This starts the scheduler without forcing it to connect to a cluster.
-A good way to handle this is to pass "standalone" as an argument to your program, as shown in the example above.
+A good way to handle this is to pass "yarn-standalone" as an argument to your program, as shown in the example above.
 - YARN does not support requesting container resources based on the number of cores.
 Thus the numbers of cores given via command line arguments cannot be guaranteed.